Brewers vs. Rays Player Props Betting Odds

 Yelich Stats

-- Yelich has four doubles, seven home runs, 17 walks and 23 RBI (39 total hits).
-He has stolen nine bases.
+- Yelich has 40 hits with four doubles, seven home runs, 17 walks and 24 RBI.
+He's also stolen nine bases.

 Yelich Recent Games